 \subsection{Plan Differences}

-Broadly, $U(\cdot)$ should facilitate identifying specific alternative plans other than the \textsc{qep} such that by putting them together a learner can acquire a comprehensive understanding of the alternative plan choices made by a query optimizer for her query (\ie informative).
-This entails quantifying effectively differences between different plans w.r.t their structure, content, and estimated cost.
-As $U(\cdot)$ is defined over a set of query plans, we shall first discuss the approach of quantifying these \textit{differences}.
+Broadly, $U(\cdot)$ should facilitate identifying specific \textsc{aqp}s other than the \textsc{qep} such that by putting them together a learner can reinforce her understanding of the alternative plan choices made by a query optimizer for her query (\ie informative).
+This involves effectively quantifying the differences between different plans \wrt their \textsf{LogiPln}, \textsf{PhyOpr}, and \textsf{Cost}.
+As $U(\cdot)$ is defined over a set of query plans, we shall first discuss how to quantify these \textit{differences}.

-\textbf{Structural Difference.} To evaluate the structural difference between a pair of physical operator trees, we need to employ a measure to compute structural differences between trees.
+\textbf{LogiPln Difference.} To evaluate the \textsf{LogiPln} difference between a pair of physical operator trees, we need to employ a measure to compute structural differences between trees.
 The choice of this measure is orthogonal to our framework and any distance measure that can compute the structural differences between trees efficiently can be adopted.
-By default, we use the \textit{subtree kernel}\eat{\footnote{ We have conducted experiments by employing an alternative structural difference measure in our solution, which is reported in Section~\ref{sec:experiment}.}}, which has been widely adopted for tree-structured data~\cite{fast_sm_2003} to measure the structural difference.
+By default, we use the \textit{subtree kernel}\eat{\footnote{ We have conducted experiments by employing an alternative LogiPln difference measure in our solution, which is reported in Section~\ref{sec:experiment}.}}, which has been widely adopted for tree-structured data~\cite{fast_sm_2003} to measure the structural difference.
 Formally, a kernel function~\cite{kernel_jo_2004} is a function measuring the similarity of any pair of objects $\{x, x'\}$ in the input domain $\mathcal{X}$.
 It is written as $\kappa(x, x') = \left<\phi(x), \phi(x') \right>$, in which $\phi$ is a mapping from $\mathcal{X}$ to a feature space $\mathcal{F}$.
 The basic idea of subtree kernel is to express a kernel on a discrete object by a sum of kernels of their constituent parts.
 The features of the subtree kernel are \textit{proper subtrees} of the input tree $T$.
 A proper subtree $f_i$ comprises node $n_i$ along with all of its descendants.
 Two proper subtrees are identical if and only if they have the same tree structure.
-For example, consider $T_1$ and $T_2$ in Figure~\ref{fig:subtree}. $T_1$ has three different proper subtrees, while $T_2$ only has two subtrees.
-They share two of them, namely, $f_1$, $f_2$.
+For example, consider $T_1$ and $T_2$ in Fig.~\ref{fig:subtree}. $T_1$ has three different proper subtrees, while $T_2$ only has two subtrees.
+They share two of them, namely, $f_1$ and $f_2$.
 Note that we do not consider the content of nodes here.
 Formally, subtree kernel is defined as follows.